A special community in Tasiilaq: Futsal gives confidence

 – When I score, I feel that the others are happy, says 14-year-old Ingemann Uitsatikitseq.

-The age range is large for training and both girls and boys train with them.
+The age range for training is wide and both girls and boys train together.

-- We try as much as possible to make them tired and train them hard every time.
-We have noticed that when they have trained hard and intensively, their focus is on relaxing and enjoying themselves with their friends instead of doing stupid things, says Hans Poul Andersen and continues.
+- We try to make them tired as much as possible and train them hard every time.
+We have noticed that when they have trained hard and intensively, their focus is on relaxing and having fun with their friends instead of doing stupid things, says Hans Poul Andersen and continues.

 - It's an age when they start trying things like smoking and partying.
-So the preventive effort is important, and is one of the things we as an association focus on.
+So preventive efforts are important, and are one of the things we as an association focus on.

-Hans Poul Andersen has been coach for the U15 team for around two years and shares the job with Poul Ignatiussen-Sørensen.
+Hans Poul Andersen has been coach of the U15 team for about two years and shares the job with Poul Ignatiussen-Sørensen.

 Travel gives confidence

 The atmosphere is intense in the Inussivik hall in Nuuk.
-It's still 3-3 in the arch-enemy clash between Kulusuk and Tasiilaq.
-There are two minutes left in the game, and tackles are going through, which were about life and death.
+The score is still 3-3 in the arch-rivals match between Kulusuk and Tasiilaq.
+There are two minutes left in the match, and the tackles are going on as if it were a matter of life and death.

-Suddenly Tasiilaq's youngest player Eli Kûko reappears.
+Suddenly, Tasiilaq's youngest player, Eli Kûko, reappears.
 With the coolness of an experienced striker, he brings ATA U15 ahead 4-3 to great cheers among both the coaching staff and fellow players.
-Soon after, the match was blown.
+Shortly after, the game is called off.
 Redemption.

-A week's intense visit to the big city has its footballing happy ending.
-But even though the trip to Nuuk in a footballing sense is thus a success, and the goal of medals has been achieved, there are also other things in focus on the trip to Nuuk, says Hans Poul Andersen.
+A week of intense visit to the big city has its happy footballing conclusion.
+But even though the trip to Nuuk is a success in a footballing sense, and the goal of medals has been achieved, there are also other things in focus on the trip to Nuuk, says Hans Poul Andersen.

-- It is a huge experience for the boys to come to Nuuk.
-They have made a lot of friends.
-We have been to the swimming pool several times, and then they have been up to watch their idols play for B67 and Young Guns.
-They have eaten in restaurants, which several of them have missed for a very long time.
-And then they have visited sports shops, which is otherwise a rarity, says the coach.
+- It's a huge experience for the boys to come to Nuuk.
+They've made a lot of friends.
+We've been to the swimming pool several times, and then they've been up to watch their idols play for B67 and Young Guns.
+They've eaten at restaurants, which several of them have missed for a really long time.
+And then they've visited sports shops, which is otherwise a rarity, says the coach.

-What is the funnest thing about going to Nuuk?
+What's the most fun thing about going to Nuuk?

-- Football, the matches and the shops, replies 14-year-old Keld Sørensen without hesitation.
+– Football, the matches and the shops, 14-year-old Keld Sørensen answers without hesitation.

-The training is rounded off with stretching in a circle.
+The workout is rounded off with stretching in a circle.

 Expensive tickets

-The trip to Nuuk has therefore been a success.
+The trip to Nuuk has been a success.
 But it was also only a step on the way.
 The big goal of the season is the GM at the beginning of March, which this year will be played in Ilulissat.
-But even if spirits are high and the boys are definitely not full after the trip to Nuuk, it's not just like going to GM.
+But even though the spirits are high, and the boys are certainly not full after the trip to Nuuk, it is not just like going to the GM.

 - The biggest challenge is the expensive tickets when we go to GM.
 We have an association that is very supportive, but it is much cheaper to travel between the cities on the west coast.
-This is one of the biggest challenges we face.
-Hopefully we can scrape together enough money from sponsors and with the help of the municipality, says Hans Poul Andersen.
+That is one of the biggest challenges we have.
+Hopefully we can scrape together enough money from sponsors and with help from the municipality, says Hans Poul Andersen.

-ATA U15 poses with bronze medals around their necks.
+ATA U15 posing with bronze medals around their necks.

 Abonnementer